octu0/blurry/README.md

      invert
      laplacian
      morphology
+     match_template
      rotate
      sobel
      help, h         Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --debug, -d    debug mode